Green Cilantro Chutney

 Tips & Tricks

 • You can use equal parts mint and cilantro if you like the taste of mint.
+I personally do not and tend to skip it!

 • If you want a milder, cooler sauce – you can add some yoghurt to make a yoghurt cilantro dipping sauce.